Mckinsey666/midterm_foodie/README.md

 1. Recipe Name: enter name of the recipe
 2. Upload Image: upload image for the recipe and preview.
 3. Recipe steps: add, delete, drag and drop steps for the recipe.
+4. Cooking time for each step: optional input field for cooking / prepare time.
-4. Ingredients / Quantity: add or delete ingredients and quantity.
+5. Ingredients / Quantity: add or delete ingredients and quantity.

 #### Upload an image
 <img src="./readme_assets/create_recipe_upload.png">